 Do you have a clear understanding of your strategy implications for the organizational structure?

 Is there a shared understanding within your organization of the key activities which make you successful and deliver your strategy?

 Have you considered alternative options for your overarching unit structure, e.g. whether this follows a geographical, functional, or process logic?

 Do you know where and how your units will have to work together to drive key deliverables for your organization?

 What crucial informal organizational elements (like networks, communities and lived values) do you want to ensure are strengthened?

-Postponing ‘lines and boxes’ until you have thoroughly considered the above questions may be a constructive first step in coming up with an organizational structure that supports your strategy, instead of getting in the way of organizational effectiveness.
+Postponing any changes to ‘lines and boxes’ until you have thoroughly considered the above questions may be a constructive first step in coming up with an organizational structure that supports your strategy, instead of getting in the way of organizational effectiveness.

-Our organizational structure kit is designed to support this process.
-Click here for a free preview.
+The Organizational Structure Kit is designed to support this process.
+Click below to get a free preview.